Page Reviewed / Updated - Jun. 2015

 Medicaid is a state and federally funded health insurance program for low income families and the elderly.
 Each state administers their Medicaid programs separately and therefore each state offers different benefits with regards to caring for individuals with Alzheimer's or dementia.

 Medicaid Waivers are state programs that allow individuals to receive care outside of nursing homes.
 Instead of requiring institutionalization, Medicaid Waiver participants can receive care, paid for by Medicaid, in their homes, communities and sometimes in assisted or senior living residences.
 Almost all Medicaid Waivers have both financial eligibility requirements and requirements that the participant have functional limitations.
 Very few, require a specific diagnosis of Alzheimer's or dementia instead they consider one's ability or inability to care for themselves by accessing their ability to perform their activities of daily living.
-Mid to late stage Alzheimer's patients typically qualify for Medicaid benefits quite easily.
+From a functional perspective, mid to late stage Alzheimer's patients typically qualify for Medicaid benefits quite easily.

 There are many state-funded or state-managed assistance programs that are designed for low income individuals that require assistance with activities of daily living.
 While not specifically designed for Alzheimer's patients, given that many Alzheimer's patient are not working, have low incomes and require daily assistance, it is fairly common for these individuals to qualify for these programs.
 See a complete list of state non-Medicaid assistance programs.